All Episodes

 No, it was not for life, not even close to for life.

-Um and you didn't pay me very much just for the record.
+And you didn't pay me very much just for the record.

-Well, we paid you based on the uh cost of living here, which is far less than New York.
+Well, we paid you based on the cost of living here, which is far less than New York.

 It's not that less.

-Yep, and uh you did Donnie Hugh once.
+Yep, and you did Donahue once.

-We did Donnie, Neil Bortz was on that.
+Neil Bortz was on that.

-That's where Roger Ayles learned about you.
+That's where Roger Ailes learned about you.

 That's correct.